ascribe/cards/README.md

 # cards

-A server to respond Facebook's crawler, Twitter's crawler, etc. It's written using Flask.
+A server to respond to Facebook's crawler, Twitter's crawler, etc. It's written using Flask.

 ## Why?